 Supplemental Retirement Plan.
 The named executive officers also participate in the Company's supplemental retirement plan.
 Such officers with 10 or more years of service may retire at age 55 or older and will receive benefits under the plan.
 Benefits from the plan, when added to benefits received under the basic retirement plan, will equal 60% of their highest 12-months of salary, as depicted in the Summary Compensation Table.
-For Mr. Maffie, compensation used to determine such benefits includes salary, cash bonuses other than the 1996 non-utility bonus, and the payment of restrictive stock awards depicted in the Summary Compensation Table.
+For Mr. Maffie, compensation used to determine such benefits includes salary, cash bonuses, and the payment of restrictive stock awards depicted in the Summary Compensation Table.
 The cost to the Company for benefits under the supplemental retirement plan for any one of the named executive officers cannot be properly allocated or determined because of the overall plan assumptions and options available.